OpenDSA/OpenDSA/RST/en/IS/GraphIntro.rst

 one path from any vertex to any other.
 The maximally connected subgraphs of an undirected graph are called :term:`connected components <connected component>`.
-For example, Figure :num:`Figure #ConCom` shows an undirected graph with three connected components.
+For example, this figure shows an undirected graph with three connected components.

 .. _ConCom:

-.. inlineav:: connectedGraphCON dgm
+.. inlineav:: GconcomCON dgm
    :output: show

 A graph without cycles is called an :term:`acyclic graph`.
 Thus, a directed graph without cycles is called a